guidoism/escape/inspiration/jonesforth.md

 In FORTH the interpreter function is often called `DOCOL` (I think it means "`DO COLON`" because all FORTH definitions start with a colon, as in `: DOUBLE DUP + ;`

-The "interpreter" (it's not really "interpreting") just needs to push the old %esi on the stack and set %esi to the first word in the definition.
+The "interpreter" (it's not really "interpreting") just needs to push the old `%esi` on the stack and set %esi to the first word in the definition.
 Remember that we jumped to the function using `JMP *(%eax)`?
-Well a consequence of that is that conveniently %eax contains the address of this codeword, so just by adding 4 to it we get the address of the first data word.
-Finally after setting up %esi, it just does `NEXT` which causes that first word to run.
+Well a consequence of that is that conveniently `%eax` contains the address of this codeword, so just by adding 4 to it we get the address of the first data word.
+Finally after setting up `%esi`, it just does `NEXT` which causes that first word to run.

     /* DOCOL - the interpreter! */